BDC Hamburger Icon

 As a business, we need to generate revenue to sustain our content.
 We have financial relationships with some companies we cover, earning commissions when readers purchase from our partners or share information about their needs.
 These relationships do not dictate our advice and recommendations.
 Our editorial team independently evaluates and recommends products and services based on their research and expertise.
 Learn more about our process and partners here.

-Should You Accept Equity as Compensation?
+Should You Offer Equity as Compensation?

 Startups, often restricted by limited funding, can use equity compensation to attract top talent without immediate financial strain.